 Does your pet get anxious on the journey to the vet?
 And then, once here, they become even more stressed in the hospital?
 We understand.
-As the self-proclaimed “Less Stress Vets,” our whole team works hard to go above and beyond to ensure your pet is happy and comfortable in our care.
+As a Fear Free vet clinic, our whole team works hard to go above and beyond to ensure your pet is happy and comfortable in our care.
 We also want to reduce or even eliminate the stress of your journey to the clinic.
 Happy, stress-free pets mean stress-free owners, too!

 Preparing Your Pet for a Less Stress Journey

 Getting your pet to our clinic is half the battle.
 Our knowledgeable team is here to help in any way we can to help you create a better experience for your pet.
 Here are some tips for a less stress journey:

 - Establish a better relationship with your pet and their carrier.
 Fill it with things they love including soft bedding, their favorite toys, and treats.
 Once they associate good things with their carrier, they should go in willingly.

 - Walk larger dogs to your car on a leash, and encourage them to get into the car on their own (treats help, here!).
 Additionally, create a positive experience with their harness by not forcing them into it (again, treats can work wonders!).

 - Prepare the car for the journey.
 Some calming pheromone sprays can help your pet feel at ease, as well as calming music, and a comfortable temperature.

 - If your pet is in a carrier, support it as much as possible.
 Hold it from the bottom, with one side pressing against your chest.
 This helps to reduce any sudden movements and makes sure your pet is well above any other animals when they come into the hospital.